- Schmitt Hall 241D

 PUBLICATIONS (for a full list see CV below)

-Fiore's essays on issues of Italian migrations, space, and identity have appeared in journals (Annali d’Italianistica, Diaspora, Forum Italicum, VIA Voices in Italian Americana, Bollettino d'Italianistica) and edited books (the MLA volume Teaching Italian American Literature, Film, and Popular Culture; The Cultures of Italian Migration: Diverse Trajectories and Discrete Perspectives).
+Fiore's essays on issues of Italian migrations, space, and identity have appeared in journals (Annali d’Italianistica, Diaspora, Forum Italicum, VIA Voices in Italian Americana, Bollettino d'Italianistica) and edited books such as the MLA volume Teaching Italian American Literature, Film, and Popular Culture (2010); The Cultures of Italian Migration: Diverse Trajectories and Discrete Perspectives (Fairleigh Dickinson, 2011); Postcolonial Italy: Challenging National Homogeneity (Palgrave, 2012).
 The editor of the 2006 issue of Quaderni del ‘900, devoted to John Fante, she is currently completing her book, entitled Pre-Occupied Spaces: Re-Mapping Italy’s Emigration, Immigration, and (Post-)Colonialism.
-Other forthcoming publications in edited volumes include essays on emigration and colonialism (Palgrave, late 2012); undocumented-ness in Italy (Fordham UP, 2013); and human trafficking (Cambridge UP, 2013), as issues discussed in film, music, and literature by and about migrants.
+Other forthcoming publications in edited volumes include essays on undocumented-ness in Italy (Fordham UP, 2014) and human trafficking (Palgrave, 2014), as issues discussed in film, music, and literature by and about migrants.

 ACADEMIC PRESENTATIONS (for a full list see CV below)

-Besides regularly giving papers at professional association conferences (MLA, PAMLA, NeMLA, AAIS, AATI, and AIHA), Fiore has also presented her research work at international conferences (University of Oxford, The British School at Rome, Dartmouth College) and as invited lectures (Harvard University, Duke University, Rutgers University, Georgetown).
+Besides regularly giving papers at professional association conferences (MLA, PAMLA, NeMLA, AAIS, AATI, and AIHA/IASA), Fiore has also presented her research work at international conferences (University of Oxford, The British School at Rome, Dartmouth College) and as invited lectures (Harvard, Duke, Rutgers, Georgetown, Princeton).
 She gave the keynote address at the 2010 Conference on Romance Literatures (University of North Carolina, Chapel Hill).